 So obvious, so easily forgotten – but do try to bring water with you when you travel underground.
 Avoid buying a plastic bottle of water from Boots on your way (they're so bad for the environment) and instead invest in a beautiful bottle you'll be proud to be seen with.
 We love this £15 hip bottle from Harvey Nichols which comes in loads of colours so, you can match it to your outfit.

 Don't forget the hand wash

 Try not to think about how many germs you're encountering on the tube every morning, instead just kill the lot of them.
-We think the best hand sanitiser is this rinse-free, non-alcoholic hand wash from Aesop, with its 'purifying and hydrating' properties, but you can always pick up a normal one from Boots if you so wish.
+Try this rinse-free, non-alcoholic hand wash from Aesop, with its 'purifying and hydrating' properties, we think it's the best.

 Keep the hair off your face in style

 It's far too hot to have your hair down, you need as much air blowing against your face and neck as you can get.
 Tie your hair up with one of 2019's trendiest hair accessories: clips, slides, bows and headbands.